Ricardicus/recurrent-neural-net/README.md

 # Comments

-For now I have just started with the implementation.

 I figured if it was to be implemented in C instead of Python then there would be a huge speedup which the results show!